salvir1/bytes-into-baking/README.md

 </pre>
 ## Future Directions
+- Develop a spider to crawl targeted websites instead of relying on Google search
-- Improve search to get more usable temperatures by sifting of the websites to obtain a better yield (and grabbing more links from Google)
+- Improve the search web-scraping function to obtain a better yield
-- Optimize code.
-Replace search with an unsupervised NLP model
+- Replace search with an unsupervised NLP model
 - Explore other parameters of croissant preparation and baking.
 - Explore the comments for the various websites to determine if people in the respective countries interact differently with recipe authors.
 - Once the tools are in good shape, use them to explore other food topics.